Time for Sanity in Insurance Claims

 The Motor Insurance Parallel

 In motor insurance, the story plays out differently but with similar frustrations.
 The once-convenient cashless repair facility now often comes with hidden caveats.
 Authorized garages may charge extra for certain parts, or the insurer may approve only a portion of the repair cost, citing depreciation or policy exclusions.
+The supposed convenience of instant claim settlement through digital apps or AI-powered systems frequently breaks down when human discretion re-enters the equation.

 Why Sanity Must Return to Insurance Claims